9 Essential Oils + How To Use Them For Clear, Radiant Skin

 As a rule, any essential oil you are working with should be diluted to around 1–3% for use in skin care.
 That means that the oil needs to be blended with a carrier oil to be used directly, or used in very small proportions in recipes and formulations.

 It's important to note that essential oils should be used with extreme care on children and babies.
 Kids and babies can't process the chemicals in essential oils as easily as adults.
-If you're, I recommend consulting a doctor or aromatherapist before using or handling any essential oils.
+If you're pregnant, I recommend consulting a doctor or aromatherapist before using or handling any essential oils.

 While there are thousands of essential oils available, I tend to lean on a handful of favorites.
 Choose one or two that suit your skin type, and invest in small bottles of high quality oil.